basedbid-public/basedbid-public/README.md

 Launches should not be one-time extraction events.
 They should become programmable economic infrastructure for the people who create, distribute, and support them.

+boards, pools, token launches, and OpenBid support are live on mainnet.

 ---

 ## The problem